AbdullahHamadax/TOP/README.md

 # Introduction

 > First, I'd like to thank [David Roark](https://github.com/David-Roark) for inspiring me to create this repo ( short for repository ).
-I'll be making drastical changes alongside translating his **notes** ❤️.
+I'll be making drastical changes alongside translating his and making my own **notes** ❤️.

 # The Odin Project